 Avoid These 3 Common Mistakes in Your Organization’s Diversity & Inclusion Efforts

-If your experience is like many others, your organization’s commitment to diversity & inclusion just isn’t translating into desired results.
 You know that accessing the full potential of all your talent is a strategic imperative – studies have repeatedly shown that diverse teams drive better business performance, and companies with more diversity become more innovative, and resilient, and better able to respond to complex challenges.

-Another recent study found nearly 75% of employees in underrepresented groups — women, racial and ethnic minorities, and LGBTQ employees — do not feel they’ve personally benefited from their companies’ diversity and inclusion programs.
+But a recent study found nearly 75% of employees in underrepresented groups — women, racial and ethnic minorities, and LGBTQ employees — do not feel they’ve personally benefited from their companies’ diversity and inclusion programs.
 That doesn’t even address a broader array of traits and identities, such as generation and national culture, or people with disabilities, which are also relevant to an organizations’ workforce.

 Organizations struggle with their workplace diversity and inclusion initiatives for many reasons.
 We see a few common missteps: